For those of you who could not see the photos in my last post. My apologies!

 Writing is learning to see in the dark

-I might not be always right, but it's my point of view about stuff.
+I might not be always right, but it's my point of view.

 Life, Humor, And Zombies